Angola women's national football team: Beginnings

-1995 African Women's Championship
+African Women's Championship/ Women's Africa Cup of Nations

-Angola entered the 1995 African Women's Championship, against Cameroon, but it withdrew, thus Angola advanced by Walkover and in the Second Round, they played their first official match on the first leg of the Second Round, against South Africa on 7 January 1995; in where they lost by 3–1.
+Angola entered the 1995 African Women's Championship, against Cameroon, but it withdrew, thus Angola advanced by walkover and in the Second Round, they played their first official match on the first leg of the Second Round, against South Africa on 7 January 1995; in where they lost by 3–1.
 The second leg, was a 3–3 draw at home.
 These results provoked the elimination of Angola due to a 6–4 aggregate, but the Welwitschias ended as Semi-Finalists, along with Ghana.

-2002 African Women's Championship

 Angola participated in the 2002 African Women's Championship qualifiers, against Equatorial Guinea.
 Both legs were won 3–0 and 3–1 respectively.
 Second Round matches where against Congo DR and First leg was won 1–0 and Second leg was lost also by 1–0, but won in penalties by 5–4 and qualified for the tournament who was held in Nigeria.

 This time Angola was along with Zimbabwe, South Africa and Cameroon.
 The first match was against Zimbabwe and ended on a 1–1 draw with goal of the captain Irene Gonçalves at the 16 minutes.
 The same result occurred on the Second match against South Africa, but this time with goal of Jacinta Ramos at the 75 minutes.
 Last match was lost against Cameroon by 1–0 in a late Cameroonian goal at the 89 minutes, leaving Angola out of the tournament and the World Cup.

-2006 African Women's Championship

 The Welwitschias played the 2006 African Women's Championship/2007 FIFA Women's World Cup qualifiers against Equatorial Guinea in First round, winning 3–2 in the first leg, but losing 3–1 in the second leg, and losing in aggregate by 5–4.
 Angola did not reach both the 2006 African Women's Championship or the 2007 FIFA Women's World Cup who was held in China PR.

+Again, the team entered the 2010 African Women's Championship/2011 FIFA Women's World Cup qualifiers in the CAF first round against Namibia and lost the First leg 2–1, leading 1–0 in the half-time, with goal of Irene Gonçalves at the 37 minutes.
+The Second leg was a 1–1 draw, when it was winning 1–0, again with a goal of Irene Gonçalves at the 51 minutes.
+Angola did not qualify for either both tournaments.

+Angola did not enter for the 2014 African Women's Championship/2015 FIFA Women's World Cup qualifiers, which was held in Namibia in Autumn 2014.